otills/openvim/docs/parts.md

 **Material** : HE9 alumnium plate - 20 mm x 300 mm x 220 mm

+**Material cost** :

  **Machining** : Four tapped holes added to underside for attaching threaded feet (aids in level and keeping stable), and four untapped holes with centres matching the mounting points of the motorised stage - to which the aluminium legs will attach.

 ---
 #### Aluminium legs x 4